Steve Miller (musician): 1980s and later

-Legacy and influence
+Influence

 In May 2024, Eminem released the single "Houdini", which prominently samples Steve Miller Band's 1982 hit "Abracadabra".
-Steve Miller praised Eminem for the sample, expressing honor and appreciation for the respectful use of his music.

 Personal life

-Miller has been married four times and his current wife is Janice Ginsberg Miller.
+Miller has been married four times.
+As of 2019 his wife was Janice Ginsberg Miller.
 From 1976 to 1986, Miller owned the Lippincott-Wagner House and a 420 acre ranch in the hamlet of Williams, Oregon.
 In 2015, it was placed on the National Register of Historic Places.

-Miller is a member of the Bohemian Club.
+As of 2009, Miller is a member of the Bohemian Club.